The first time I set up an online store, I remember staring at the blank canvas before me not knowing where to start.

-2. Create key pages for your online store
+2. Create online shopping key pages for your store

 So far, we’ve focused on products.
-But your online store needs to do more than just have products to purchase.
+But you need more than just products when you create your own online shopping website.
 It needs to help shoppers understand your business, give them reasons to trust you, and make other essential details available to customers who are looking for them.

 You can create most of these pages under Online Store > Pages.